bane9/RISCVBox/README.md

 | Ubuntu amd64    | ✅         | Currenly untested                  |
 | MacOS amd64     | ❌         | Compiles, but MAP_FIXED seems to be unsupported on newer MacOS'                  |

+## Note

+This emulator lacks internal safeguards against potential malicious payloads that could result in arbitrary code execution.
+It is strongly recommended to run only trusted software.

 ## License

 This repository is under GNU GPLv3 license.